 Taking backups is a fundamental security measure.
 When a website goes down because of a hack, one easy way of cleaning s site is by restoring backups.
 It can quickly get the site up and run within a few hours.
 But backups cannot replace the cleanup process.
 When a website is compromised, hackers store millions of files on the site that helps them execute their malicious intent.
 When you restore backups, these added files are not deleted therefore your site remains hacked.

 Moreover, what if the backup itself is infected?
 Unknown to you, the hack may have occurred months ago, and your backup plugin has been taking backups of the infected files.
 Now restoring these infected backups is not an option.
-Cleaning the site with a security plugin like MalCare, Sucuri is then the only solution.
+Cleaning the site with a security plugin like MalCare (which by the way is one of the best WordPress security plugins out there), is the only solution.